Aivars19/jpgfolder2kml/README.md

 # what jpgfolder2kml does
-It processes folder with images (as taken from dji drone) and generate single kml file that can be opened with Google Earth.
+It processes folder with images (as taken from dji/autel drone) and generate single kml file that can be opened with Google Earth.
 Main functionality:

 - it will process folder (or tree of folders) into Google Earth Pro compatible KML file(s)